martinos/validator_fn/README.md

 include ValidatorFn
 ```

-You can start validating type of an object.
+You can start validating the type of an object.

 ```
 is_a.(String).(3)
 ```

 Note that parameters are curried.
-The first param of `is_a` is the Ruby class that you want to check the last parameter against.
+The first param of `is_a` is the Ruby class you want to check the last parameter against.
-In the previous example, aValidatorFn::Error`exception will be raised.
+In the previous example, a `ValidatorFn::Error`exception will be raised.

-However if you send a valid entry as the second parameter, it will return that last parameter.
+However, setting a valid entry as the second parameter will return that last parameter.

 ```
 is_a.(String).("Joe")